-Full-time students attending both the fall and spring semesters are entitled to the Winterim offering at the current Winterim fee schedule per credit rate for up to 4 credit hours.
-If students desire to inquire about financial aid options for Winterim they should contact the Financial Aid Office.
-Students who are not enrolled and are attending Winterim classes are not permitted to use housing facilities during this time.
+Full-time students attending both the fall and spring semesters are entitled to the Winterim offering at the current Winterim fee schedule.
+Students who are not enrolled and attending Winterim classes are not permitted to use housing facilities during this time.
 Room and board fees will be pro-rated for students desiring housing, but who do not live in the dormitory both semesters.